SolidStream: Post-AD THP and Its Potential Unlocked

 In the coming years, two new facilities will further demonstrate the capabilities of the SolidStream configuration.
 Schijnpoort’s THP facility, owned by Aquafin in Belgium, will soon be operational, with the final sludge cake sent to incineration.
 Norway’s largest wastewater facility run by Veas will use THP after digestion by 2026, with the intent to land apply the resulting biosolids.

 Want to learn more about THP after digestion?
-Sign up for an upcoming Cambi Academy webinar on SolidStream to be given by Cambi’s Chief Engineer, Hans Rasmus Holte.
+Sign up for Cambi Academy to get access to webinars that will cover this configuration's development and upcoming projects.

 Uncover the unique advantages of various thermal hydrolysis configurations and their impact on wastewater treatment efficiency.